AliEhsanian/Investing_Strategy_With_Tweets_Sentiment/README.md

 - To replicate the analysis or adapt it to your needs:

   - Ensure all dependencies are installed.
-  - Run the Jupyter Notebook investing_strategy.ipynb to execute the code and view the analysis.
+  - Run the Jupyter Notebook `SentimentInvestingStrategy.ipynb` to execute the code and view the analysis.